Careers for Writers

 How To Become A Grant Writer

-Looking back on his grant writing experience thus far, Kyle is particularly grateful for the project management tools and grant research methods that he learned in the Grant Writing Unicorn Collective.
+Looking back on his grant writing experience thus far, Kyle is particularly grateful for the project management tools and grant research methods that he learned in the Global Grant Writers Collective.
 The strategies and systems covered within the course enabled Kyle to easily transition from a freelancer into a full-time position.

 To those considering joining the Collective, Kyle highlights the strategic advantage to having great education, earning grant writer certification, and having a stellar community supporting you.

 “It's a way to get your feet wet and build that credibility and get comfortable with the process.
 You're going to have to learn a lot obviously, but it points you in the right direction.
 You can leverage that which is great,” Kyle said.
 “You can say ‘I've learned these skills and I know how to help you specifically with your funding in these specific instances.”

 Grant Writing Resources